 Some of the key cap studs were broken and I had to replace them.
-I didn’t have spare original studs so I’ve used studs from Mitsumi keyboard of Amiga 500 keyboard.
+I didn’t have spare original studs so I’ve used studs from the Mitsumi keyboard of the Amiga 500 keyboard.
 However, I had to trim them a bit.

 Some of the keyboards were missing tiny springs that connect a GND signal.
 I’ve made new ones by cutting a small spring that I’ve found in my spare parts.

-There was issue with broken power LEDs.
+There was an issue with broken power LEDs.
 The problem is that these LEDs are not standard and are not available in online stores nowadays (at least I didn’t find any).

 Here is how it looked.

 SD2IEC and CPU replacement

 On the electronics part, I had to replace some of the fried 7501/8501 CPUs.
 That was easily achieved by using an adapter for 6510 by hackjunk.com